-Goals Promoting Quality of Life Protecting Investments Supporting Economic Development Objectives Connected neighborhoods for pedestrians and vehicles Housing choices for young professionals and seniors Recreation opportunities for youth, adults, and visitors Adequate infrastructure to support future development Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainm opportunities Exciting waterfront amenities generate activity and income Active and unique downtown ent s that Future Land Use Planning Page 56 Continue to use the Future Land Use Map when making development and infrastructure decisions.
-Ensure that the map is reviewed by the Planning Commission annually. • Zoning Regulations Page 59 Determine what type of developm character). ent regulations should be adopted by the City (e.g. , zoning, aesthetics, historic • Define the area to be included in a 17 (page 60). the regulations - citywide, downtown, along corrido ors, or the priority area in Figure • suc Use the Future Land Use map to develop a zoning map to be adopted by City Counc sil. • Recommendations Adopt the Waterfront Developmen nt Ordinance to work toward the vision of the Water front Implementation Plan. • commo Provide an informational page on the City's website to explain the purpose and impa cts of zoning. • Re New Parks, Trails, and Amenities Page 62 Plan and budget to acquire future underserved zones identified in T parkland as the population increases.
-Park locationable 12 (page 62). ons should consider the • Develop a detailed parks and trail s master plan to ensure that recreation amenities g grow with the future population. • tion ordinance that requires land dedication (or fee- ould also require developers to dedicate and const • Consider a public-private partners ity center that is convenient to Travis Middle Schoo ship to share space with an existing facility/business o research grant/funding opportunities for the cente s.
-Appoint citizen volunteers to •
+Goals Promoting Quality of Life Protecting Investments Supporting Economic Development Objectives Connected neighborhoods for pedestrians and vehicles Housing choices for young professionals and seniors Recreation opportunities for youth, adults, and visitors Adequate infrastructure to support future development Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement 9.
+Destination to attract visitors 10.
+Employment and entertainme opportunities 11.
+Exciting waterfront amenities generate activity and income 12.
+Active and unique downtown Future Land Use Planning Page 56 Continue to use the Future Land Use Map when making development and infrastructure decisions.
+Ensure that the map is reviewed by the Planning Commission annually. • Zoning Regulations Page 59 Determine what type of developm character). ent regulations should be adopted by the City (e.g. , zoning, aesthetics, historic • Define the area to be included in a 17 (page 60). the regulations - citywide, downtown, along corrido ors, or the priority area in Figure • Suc Use the Future Land Use map to develop a zoning map to be adopted by City Counc sil. • Recommendations Adopt the Waterfront Developmen nt Ordinance to work toward the vision of the Water front Implementation Plan. • comm Provide an informational page on the City's website to explain the purpose and impa cts of zoning. • Re New Parks, Trails, and Amenities Page 62 Plan and budget to acquire future underserved zones identified in T parkland as the population increases.
+Park locationable 12 (page 62). ons should consider the Develop a detailed parks and trail s master plan to ensure that recreation amenities g grow with the future population. • tion ordinance that requires land dedication (or fee- ould also require developers to dedicate and const • Consider a public-private partners ty center that is convenient to Travis Middle Schoo ship to share space with an existing facility/business o research grant/funding opportunities for the cente s.
+Appoint citizen volunteers to • nts Allocate budget each year to replace aging playground equipment and install new types of facilities, which could be supplemented by park dedication improvement fees. • ا ceme و5 Improve Lighthouse Beach by increasing signage at SH 35 and Broadway Street, encouraging food trucks to be present on a regular schedule, and considering implementing zoning regulations. • Park Enhar Page Complete the planned improvements at Wilson Park and Bayfront Park. • Ъ Develop recreational marketing materials that the City and Chamber of Commerce could distribute to residents and visitors to increase awareness and use of the City's existing recreation amenities. •